 You probably want a bar magnet very similar to the one in this image (Fig. 7).

 These types of magnets can cover all six posts with just one or two magnets.
 If you do use more than one magnet, make sure that they are the same type and strength, and that the poles are facing in the same direction when you attach them to the bobbin.
 I bought several kinds of magnets from the local hardware store and it all worked great.
-Don’t use any kind of magnets that you can bend, these will probably not be strong enough.
-You don’t need to use any type of “industrial strength” magnet either, this type will probably be too strong.
+Don’t use any magnets that you can bend — these will probably not be strong enough.
+You don’t need to use any type of “industrial strength” magnet either; these will probably be too strong.

-One thing to remember is that you want a bar magnet with the poles lined up like this image.
-(Fig 8)
+Remember that you’re looking for a bar magnet with the poles lined up like this image (Fig 8).

-In this next image (Fig 9), we will see a very similar bar magnet, but in this type the left side is north, while the right side is south.
-This would result in a bobbin that would have three posts with a north charge, and three posts with a south.
+The next image (Fig 9) displays a similar bar magnet, but here the left side is north, while the right side is south.
+This results in a bobbin that would have three posts with a north charge, and three posts with a south.
 We want all of our posts to have the same charge, for this example at least.

-Once we have chosen the magnet or magnets that we will use, I recommend sticking it to the bottom of the bobbin and then testing the whole bobbin in your guitar to make sure it will fit, and that the posts line up correctly with the strings.
-This is much less necessary if you have ordered your parts online, but you might want to check the string taper we talked about earlier, and that your posts will line up.
-Once you are satisfied with your design, your bobbin is finished and it’s time to start winding your coil.
+Once we have chosen the magnet or magnets that we’ll use, I recommend sticking it to the bottom of the bobbin and then testing the whole bobbin in your guitar to make sure it will fit, and that the posts line up correctly with the strings.
+This is much less necessary if you have ordered your parts online, but you might want to check the string taper we talked about earlier, and that your posts line up.
+Once you’re satisfied with the design, your bobbin is finished and it’s time to start winding your coil.

-The space between the top piece of flatwork and the bottom piece is where we will wind our coil.
+The space between the top piece of flatwork and the bottom piece is where we’ll wind our coil.

 We begin by winding the end of our wire through and around one of the “eyelets” in the bottom piece of the flatwork, or, if your design uses metal tabs, you should be able to wind the wire around that a few times.
 You will want the wire to be secure while you wind, and when you solder the lead wire on later.

-Before you can wind the wire though, you will need to remove the coating from the wire.
-If you are using enamel-coated wire, you will need to scrape the enamel off with a screwdriver or knife.
-If you are using a poly-coated wire you can melt it off easily with a soldering iron.
-And if you are using a variable temp soldering iron, be sure to use the lowest heat setting.
-Once the coating has been removed, you can wrap the wire and solder it in place.
+Before you can wind the wire, you’ll need to remove the coating.
+If you’re using enamel-coated wire, scrape the enamel off with a screwdriver or knife.
+If you have a poly-coated wire, melt it off with a soldering iron.
+And if you’re using a variable temp soldering iron, be sure to use the lowest heat setting.
+Once the coating is removed, you can wrap the wire and solder it in place.